15 Sep 2021

 To mark this anniversary the Trust has awarded funding to four rural organisations who are achieving impact in their communities, supporting vulnerable women and children.
-The Cabbage Patchers in Warrenpoint have been awarded £1,00 for their Women’s Shed project.
+The Cabbage Patchers in Warrenpoint have been awarded £1,000 for their Women’s Shed project.
 Blackwater Watersports are using their funding to encourage women to get involved in water sports, giving them the confidence and opportunity to try something new.
-Women’s Aid Dundalk and Armagh Down have both been awarded £,100 each to continue their work providing safety to support women and families.
-This grant will allow Women’s aid to continue to help women and strengthen themselves and their families.
+Women’s Aid Dundalk and Armagh Down have both been awarded £1,000 each to continue their work providing safety to support women and families.

 Holly McGeeney Murray, Ann’s daughter said:

 “We haven’t been able to get together for the past 18 months to carry out any of our usual fundraising and celebration activities, so on the 11th of September we wanted to mark the occasion of Mum’s anniversary and the work of those community groups we’ve supported over the past six years.”

 Ann, a South Armagh woman, was a community worker who continued to empower women and ethnic minorities to make a difference right up until her death in 2014.
 She also loved being physically active and enjoyed running, kayaking and walking with her family and friends.

 Earlier this year, Ann’s youngest daughter, Daisy, took part in a podcast with the Community Foundation about how setting up the Trust has helped them to feel connected to their Mum and to carry on her work.
 Listen here.